 Why is Single-Use Plastic Harming the Environment?

 150 million tons of plastic is literally floating around in our oceans, poisoning the fish and plant life.
 It’s also getting worse.
 Every year, 8 million tons of plastic lands up in the water and if it doesn’t stop, by 2050, ultimately there could be more plastic than fish.
-Sobering stuff!

 What can We Do?

-As well as country bans, what can we do about it?
-Well, we can all be more aware of what single-use plastic we have in our homes, it’s definitely time to own up, take action and change!
+We can all be more aware of what single-use plastic we have in our homes, it’s definitely time to own up, take action and change!
 Why not start your day by brushing with a bamboo toothbrush.
 Every toothbrush manufactured since 1930 is still on our planet.
 That's billions and billions of them!!